 What does “subject to an applicable FDA approval for COVID-19 use” mean?

 U.S. FDA approvals may include, but are not limited to, an Investigational New Drug (IND) application, an Investigational Device Exemption (IDE), a New Drug Application (NDA), a Biologics License Application (BLA), a Premarket Approval (PMA), or an Emergency Use Authorization (EUA).
 Information on these items are available at www.fda.gov

-The payment of the prioritized examination fee set forth in 37 CFR 1.17(c) and the processing fee set forth in 37 CFR 1.17(i) is waived in the pilot program.
-All other requirements set forth in 37 CFR 1.102(e) are applicable to applications in the pilot program.
-These requirements include: filing the application and request for prioritized examination under the pilot program via the USPTO’s patent electronic filing systems (EFS-Web or Patent Center) if the application is a utility application; presenting no more than four independent claims and 30 total claims, and no multiple dependent claims; and paying the other required fees (e.g., the basic filing fee, search fee, and examination fee).
+The payment of the prioritized examination fee set forth in 37 CFR 1.17(c) and the processing fee set forth in 37 CFR 1.17(i) was waived in the pilot program.
+All other requirements set forth in 37 CFR 1.102(e) were applicable to applications in the pilot program.
+These requirements included: filing the application and request for prioritized examination under the pilot program via the USPTO’s patent electronic filing systems (EFS-Web or Patent Center) if the application is a utility application; presenting no more than four independent claims and 30 total claims, and no multiple dependent claims; and paying the other required fees (e.g., the basic filing fee, search fee, and examination fee).

 What will the time periods set for reply in Office actions be for applications in the pilot program?

 The time periods set for reply in Office actions for applications undergoing prioritized examination under the pilot program are set forth in MPEP § 710.02(b), which are the same time periods set for other applications undergoing prioritized examination.
 If an applicant files a petition for an extension of time to file a reply or a request for suspension of action, the petition or request will be acted upon, but the prioritized examination of the application under the pilot program will be terminated, as is the case with other applications undergoing prioritized examination.